Pender Co. couple weds 40 miles offshore in first wedding ever on Frying Pan Tower - WWAY TV

 Richard Neal bought the tower at auction in 2010 and established the 501(c)3non-profit FPTower in 2018 to begin restoring the structure.
 He’s dedicated to the mission of restoring Frying Pan Tower to restore, protect and preserve the retired USCG light tower.

 Ben Black volunteered to help with the restoration of the tower in 2020.
 Exactly one year ago on the day of the wedding, he sat on the helipad and prayed that his soulmate be placed in his life.
 Four days later, he got a notification on his phone alerting him it was Audrey’s birthday.
-They had known been good friends for about a decade, but they’d lost touch and not spoken for years.
+They had been good friends for about a decade, but they’d lost touch and not spoken for years.
 He wished her happy birthday and the rest is history.

 When Audrey suggested getting married at Frying Pan Tower, he was instantly sold on the idea.
 At 7:20 pm on Saturday, she walked out onto the helipad for the most special day.